Senashu/Ty1OBS/README.md

 # Ty1 Collectables for OBS

-Ty1 Collectables is a Python script that reads memory values from the "Mul-Ty-Player.exe" and writes them to text files.
+Ty1 Collectables is a Python script that reads memory values from the Game "TY.exe" or "Mul-Ty-Player.exe" and writes them to text files.
 The values that are read include the number of Cogs, Bilbies, Opals, and TE that the player has collected in the game.

 ## Getting Started